microsoft/fluentui/rfcs/converged-implementation-patterns.md

 In the end, please make sure to present a neutral Problem statement, rather than one that motivates a particular solution -->

 Many new developers might have questions on the patterns that we follow to write a React component.
-This RFC attempts to commit and possibbly improve our code patterns in writing so that there might be a reference for new (and old) members of the team.
+This RFC attempts to commit and possibly improve our code patterns in writing so that there might be a reference for new (and old) members of the team.

 ## Detailed Design or Proposal